-To help you pursue your education, we offer scholarships based on talent and the College of Music audition.
+To help you pursue your degree, we offer scholarships based on talent and the College of Music audition.

 Our college is accredited by the National Association of Schools of Music (11250 Roger Bacon Drive, Suite 21; Reston, Va.
 20190-5248; telephone 703-437-0700).
 This distinction means we meet or exceed strict academic standards for excellence in education.

-You’ll need to be accepted to the College of Music through an audition before declaring a major in Music.
+You’ll need to apply to the College of Music and be accepted to the college through an audition before declaring a major in Music.
 Auditions are held on campus during the spring semester for enrollment the following school year.
-If you cannot audition in person, you may submit a video or an audio recording.
+If you cannot audition in person, you may submit a video recording.